 I’ve been yearning for a game that was simple to play and didn’t need much ‘stuff’.
 Something that focused on the story, but didn’t require sourcebooks and rules referencing.
 The game I wanted would unlock the imagination, not impede it.
 As a bonus, I wanted the game to help me write more meaningful stories too.

 I’ve been hugely inspired by solo game systems written by hobbyists like JF (The 9Q’s) and Spacejacker from Tiny Solitary Soldiers.
-They’ve designed rules that let solo players use their imagination to game, much like role-playing games gamified collaborative story telling.
+They’ve designed rules that let solo players use their imagination to play the game, much like role-playing games gamified collaborative storytelling.

 I decided to build the game I wanted, based loosely on what these other hobbyists have done.
 The dice would determine the direction of the story, but I decided to limit their impact to what I call challenges.
 The rest would be up to the player’s imagination.

 Challenges are what makes a hero.
 The protagonist becomes the hero when he takes on the dragon, when he stands up to the tyrant, when he rescues the princess from danger.
 He might not succeed at first, but failure drives the hero on to greater feats of heroism.